Chapter One: Taking Off - Southern Island of Kyushu.

 At the warm Hakata station the other passengers swept home with their chocolates in coloured bags or onto a last connection.

-I tried to find a morning continuation but the timetables were solely for natives or advance linguists.
+I tried to find a morning continuation but the timetables were solely for natives or advanced linguists.

 The man in the ticket office told me that there was a connection to Kumamoto in five minutes.
 I decided to push on.